 - 4.1 This Policy will be published on the Trust's website and as a statutory policy will be included in the Trust's Policy Monitoring Schedule. - 4.2 This plan is drawn up in accordance with the planning duty in The Equality Act 2010.
-It also draws on the guidance set out in 'The Equality Act 2010 and schools: departmental advice for school leaders, school staff, governing bodies and local authorities', issued by the DfE in May 2014.
-The Trust recognises its duty under The Equality Act 2010: - Not to discriminate against students with disabilities in their admissions and exclusions, and provision of education and associated services - Not to treat students with disabilities less favourably for a reason related to their disability. - To make reasonable adjustments to avoid putting students with disabilities at a substantial disadvantage. - To publish an accessibility plan that will increase access to education for students with disabilities. - 4.3 The admissions policies are consistent with compliance with The Equality Act 2010. - 4.4 Schools are required to make 'reasonable adjustments' for pupils with disabilities under the Equality Act 2010, to alleviate any substantial disadvantage that a disabled pupil faces in comparison with non-disabled pupils.
+It draws on the guidance and departmental advice for school leaders, school staff, governing bodies and local authorities, issued by the DfE in May 2014.
+The Trust recognises its duty under the Equality Act 2010: - Not to discriminate against students with disabilities in their admissions and exclusions, and provision of education and associated services - Not to treat students with disabilities less favourably for a reason related to their disability. - To make reasonable adjustments to avoid putting students with disabilities at a substantial disadvantage. - To publish an accessibility plan that will increase access to education for students with disabilities. - 4.3 The admissions policies are consistent with compliance with The Equality Act 2010. - 4.4 Schools are required to make 'reasonable adjustments' for pupils with disabilities under the Equality Act 2010, to alleviate any substantial disadvantage that a disabled pupil faces in comparison with non-disabled pupils.
 This can include, for example, the provision of an auxiliary aid or adjustments to premises.